Department-of-Design/Kevins-Awesome-Macros/sequential_purging/README.md

 </p>
 This happens because the macro already includes the `save_variable` section.
 To fix this remove the section in a place that is not sequential_purge.cfg.
 </details>

+## Credits
+Huge thanks to [kyleisah](https://github.com/kyleisah) for making KAMP and for the inspiration for this macro.